MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

    :::column-end:::
 :::row-end:::

-SaaS offer that's created must be published live in the Microsoft commercial marketplace.
+The SaaS offer created must be published live in the Microsoft commercial marketplace.
 You must then link the SaaS offer to your app and publish the SaaS app.
 The SaaS app is available in the Microsoft Teams Store with the configured subscriptions for purchase.

 ## Go live